olacodes/prog-image/README.md

 Process service is a Restful api service that allows you to process images like, compression, adding filters, rotate images,and thumbnail creation

-The following are the endpoints available from the `base_url: http://localhost:9000`
+The following are the endpoints available from the `BASE_URL: http://localhost:9000`

 | Endpoints                      | Methods     | Content Type Accept |
 | ------------------------------ | ------------|---------------------|